michaelthoreau/michaelthoreau.github.io/projects.md

 **Learning to Fly - and relating this hobby to robotics** <br />
 Learning to fly light aircraft has given me a huge appreciation for simple and robustly engineered solutions.
 Just like in aircraft operations, having a deeper understanding of the systems inside the black boxes we work with may be valuable for safer robotics.
-An upcoming trend in deep learning is encorporating bayesian processes within neural networks, with [bayesian deep learning](https://medium.com/neuralspace/bayesian-neural-network-series-post-1-need-for-bayesian-networks-e209e66b70b2) posterior uncertainty can give us a peek inside the very black box that is deep learning.
+An upcoming trend in deep learning is encorporating bayesian processes within neural networks, with [bayesian deep learning](https://medium.com/neuralspace/bayesian-neural-network-series-post-1-need-for-bayesian-networks-e209e66b70b2) posterior uncertainty can give us a peek inside the big black box that is deep learning.

 ![Me in a borrowed 172](../img/zoom.jpg){: width="300px"}

 * Complete:
-   - First Solo
-   - Recreational Pilots License (RPL) Theory Exam
+   - Recreational Pilots License
 * Next:
-   - RPL Practical Exam
    - PPL Exams
    - Instrument rating